amico412/GuardEngine/README.md

     ]
 }

+# SNS Access policy
+{
+  "Version": "2008-10-17",
+  "Statement": [
+    {
+      "Sid": "__default_statement_ID",
+      "Effect": "Allow",
+      "Principal": {
+        "AWS": "*"
+      },
+      "Action": [
+        "SNS:GetTopicAttributes",
+        "SNS:SetTopicAttributes",
+        "SNS:AddPermission",
+        "SNS:RemovePermission",
+        "SNS:DeleteTopic",
+        "SNS:Subscribe",
+        "SNS:ListSubscriptionsByTopic",
+        "SNS:Publish",
+        "SNS:Receive"
+      ],
+      "Resource": "arn:aws:sns:us-east-1:ACCOUNTNUMBER:DeleteOpenSecurityGroup-SnsTopic",
+      "Condition": {
+        "StringEquals": {
+          "AWS:SourceOwner": "ACCOUNTNUMBER"
+        }
+      }
+    },
+    {
+      "Sid": "AWSSNSPolicy",
+      "Effect": "Allow",
+      "Principal": {
+        "AWS": "*"
+      },
+      "Action": "sns:Publish",
+      "Resource": "arn:aws:sns:us-east-1:ACCOUNTNUMBER:DeleteOpenSecurityGroup-SnsTopic",
+      "Condition": {
+        "StringEquals": {
+          "aws:PrincipalOrgID": "o-ORGID"
+        }
+      }
+    }
+  ]
+}

 # Items to add:
 If encounter an exception send sns notification
 Ensure S3 bucket is encrypted
-Detect drift in CF template and send sns notification Switch individual CF stacks to an array loop and just execute everything in the S3 bucket.
-Create an exceptions folder for one off stacks that shouldn't be on every account
-Turn Lambda function creation into a CloudFormation template so everything is automated Deploy shared Service Catalog portfolios to child accounts Test removing the second assume function for the infosec account. probably only need one If a CloudFormation template is deleted then the stack should be removed from accounts.
+Detect drift in CF template and send sns notification Turn Lambda function creation into a CloudFormation template so everything is automated Deploy shared Service Catalog portfolios to child accounts Test removing the second assume function for the infosec account. probably only need one If a CloudFormation template is deleted then the stack should be removed from accounts.
 Currently it does nothing.
+Would need to tag stack that was created with GuardEngine so there is a condition to key off of as well so we don't delete manual stacks.

 # Troubleshooting
 If existing child accounts have any of the following they will need to be deleted or removed.